 Joseph Joestar, on the other hand, while not book smart, is incredibly street smart and can easily predict the strategies of his opponents and prepare accordingly.
 And this is half the fun of the series, watching Jojo end up in the worst situation possible, only to find out he has already won through trickery no one noticed.

-Also, nothing is quite as awesome and surprising as a vampire with a Tommy gun and several hand grenades.
+Also, nothing is quite as awesome as surprising a vampire with a Tommy gun and several hand grenades.

 The first story arc, which centered around fighting vampires and zombies in Victorian England, is not exactly what I would call a “bizarre adventure.”
 Instead, it felt more like a martial arts movie mixed with a Gothic horror tale.
 But things like fighting an ancient Aztec god-man to the death in a vampire horse-pulled chariot race in the Swiss Alps as we see in the second arc definitely live up to the title.